kivikakk/kivikakk.ee/jekyll/_posts/2024-05-28-chisel-and-cxx.md

 ---

-I gave a lightning talk at last night's [Yosys Users Group] about combining Chisel and C++ with Yosys/CXXRTL.
+I gave a lightning talk at last night's [Yosys Users Group] about combining Chisel and <nobr>C++</nobr> with Yosys/CXXRTL.
 I think there'll be a recording of them that goes up on YouTube eventually?
 But here's my [slides] and transcript anyway.

 [Yosys Users Group]: https://blog.yosyshq.com/p/yosys-users-group/
 [slides]: https://f.hrzn.ee/chiselcxx.pdf